Hot Springs & Pools

 The pools of Iceland

 A town without a swimming pool is a rare thing in Iceland.
 Nearly every tiny little place has one.
 Pools are a staple in Icelandic culture, a place to meet your friends and neighbours and catch up on politics and news in the hot tub.
 As a result, Icelanders take their pools quite seriously which means that the number of luxury spa-like pools is incredibly high for such a tiny population.
-Whether you pick the world-famous Blue Lagoon spa or a newer addition to this party, you cannot leave Iceland without taking a rejuvenating dip into our geothermal waters.
+Choose between the world-famous Blue Lagoon spa or a newer addition to this party, like the all-new geothermal Sky Lagoon spa you cannot leave Iceland without taking a rejuvenating dip into our geothermal waters.